Bengal tiger: Conservation efforts

 An area of special interest lies in the "Terai Arc Landscape" in the Himalayan foothills of northern India and southern Nepal, where 11 protected areas composed of dry forest foothills and tall-grass savannas harbour tigers in a 49,000 km2 landscape.
 The goals are to manage tigers as a single metapopulation, the dispersal of which between core refuges can help maintain genetic, demographic, and ecological integrity, and to ensure that species and habitat conservation becomes mainstreamed into the rural development agenda.
 In Nepal a community-based tourism model has been developed with a strong emphasis on sharing benefits with local people and on the regeneration of degraded forests.
 The approach has been successful in reducing poaching, restoring habitats, and creating a local constituency for conservation.

-WWF partnered with Leonardo DiCaprio to form a global campaign, "Save Tigers Now", with the ambitious goal of building political, financial and public support to double the wild tiger population by 2022.
+The WWF partnered with Leonardo DiCaprio to form a global campaign, "Save Tigers Now", with the ambitious goal of building political, financial and public support to double the wild tiger population by 2022.
 Save Tigers Now started its campaign in 12 different WWF Tiger priority landscapes, since May 2010.

 This population of tigers has been assessed at the local level in several countries.
 It is listed as Endangered in Nepal, India, and Bhutan, While Bangladesh and China list it as Critically Endangered.

+In April 2023, India signed a memorandum of understanding with Cambodia to assist the country with the tiger's reintroduction.
+At least 90 acre of the Cardamom Mountains of Tatai Wildlife Sanctuary could be used to host tigers that are imported from India.
+The last tiger in Cambodia was photographed in 2007 by a camera trap.
+In 2016, the Cambodian government declared that the Indochinese tiger population was "functionally extinct".